Retired & Teenage Cats

 • Registration: TICA and CFA Registrable

-• Work done: Dental cleaning, tooth pulled, and spay March 26th 2024
+• Medical: Dental cleaning, tooth pulled, and spay March 26th 2024

 • Microchipped, UTD on Vaccinations